khan-408/EndToEnd-ML-project/README.md

 ## End to End Project Pipeline

 We are doing a project in which our aim is to determine the Prices of diamonds.
-In this project we trained our model on existing data, and will try to prdict the price of diamond based on the given features.
+In this project we trained our model on existing data, and will try to predict the price of diamond based on the given features.

 ### Create New Enviroment